 Connecting Lokalise to Bitbucket Enterprise

-Open your Lokalise project and click More > Integrations.
+Open your Lokalise project and click More > Apps.
 Then find Bitbucket Enterprise, press Connect and then Connect again.
 Provide your personal access token generated in the previous step, and a Host URL where your Bitbucket Enterprise resides:

 Next, adjust other settings: